Have you noticed as you’ve gotten older that your hair is thinner and less lustrous? Maybe it’s prone to split ends and is dried out all the time.

 There are multiple scientific models on how to accomplish this task so that it can be replicated and is scientifically sound.

-Hsu and colleagues directly fed the mice corticosterone (the stress hormone) in addition to exposing them to stressors.
+Hsu and colleagues directly fed the mice corticosterone (the stress hormone) and exposed them to stressors.

 These included isolation (similar to what we have experienced with COVID-19 restrictions), crowding (like living in the city), damp bedding, restraining, sudden changes in light, and more.

-Even though some of these stressors are very similar to what humans can experience on a daily basis, leading to chronic stress, it is still up in the air how much we can take from these findings and translate them to humans.
+Even though some of these stressors are very similar to what humans can experience daily, leading to chronic stress, it is still up in the air how much we can take from these findings and translate them to humans.

 According to Nahrendorf, the “major components” of the stress systems in mice and humans are “fairly similar,” but the real test is when humans are actually the subjects.
 However, deliberately subjecting humans to chronic stress may have some issues in the scientific community.

-At least it is safe to say that stress, and especially chronic stress, is probably not something that we want to experience for months or years on end.
+At least it is safe to say that stress, especially chronic stress, is probably not something we want to experience for months or years.

-It probably affects your hair as well as other important bodily functions, such as digestion and cardiovascular health.
+It probably affects your hair and other essential bodily functions, such as digestion and cardiovascular health.
 Chronic stress is not something to mess around with.

-Consider finding ways to de-stress on a daily basis and seriously evaluate the major stressors in your life and how you can reduce their impact on your mental and physical health.
+Consider finding ways to de-stress daily and seriously evaluate the significant stressors in your life and how you can reduce their impact on your mental and physical health.

 It’s incredibly important, not just for your hair, but for your overall health and longevity!

-If you are having serious hair loss issues, such as increasing baldness as a male and lowering your stress levels are not helping, consider growth hormone treatments as they have been proven to increase hair growth!
+If you are having severe hair loss issues, such as increasing baldness as a male and lowering your stress levels is not helping, consider growth hormone treatments as they have been proven to increase hair growth!

 Reference